smarie/python-azureml-client/README.md

 Also two optional parameters allow to work with a local Fiddler proxy (*useFiddler=True*) and with the 'new web services' mode (*useNewWebService=True* - still evolving on MS side, so will need to be updated).

-## Installing the package
+## Installation

 ### Recommended : create a clean virtual environment

-We strongly recommend that you create a new conda *environment* or pip *virtualenv*/*venv* before installing in order to avoid packages conflicts.
+We strongly recommend that you use conda *environment* or pip *virtualenv*/*venv* in order to better manage packages.
 Once you are in your virtual environment, open a terminal and check that the python interpreter is correct:

 ```bash
 (Windows)>  where python